aspose-total/Aspose.Total-Products/total/en/python-net/generate/qr/_index.md

 informat: QR
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Generate QR BarCode using Python" h2="Create BarCode Images via your Python applications without installing any other software." >}}
+{{< blocks/products/pf/feature-page-header h1="Generate QR Code using Python" h2="Create BarCode Images via your Python applications without installing any other software." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a developer, who is trying to generate custom QR barcode images via Python application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the barcode creation process in any color or size according to business needs.
+For a developer, who is trying to generate custom QR code images via Python application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the barcode creation process in any color or size according to business needs.
 It's a full package of various APIs dealing different formats as well as 1D, 2D and Postal barcodes.
 [Aspose.BarCode for Python via .NET](https://products.aspose.com/barcode/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this generation process easy.
 Moreover, developers can easily adjust and customize appearance of all barcode elements, including the colors of bars, borders, background and text captions as well as their positioning.

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Generate QR BarCode in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Generate QR Code in Python" %}}

 - Use BarcodeGenerator class object with the relevant [encoding types](https://docs.aspose.com/barcode/python-net/api-reference/aspose.barcode.generation/#enumerations)
 - Set relevant paramets like location and dimensions